 DAY 1: PARIS - Arrive at any time.

 DAY 2: PARIS/BAYEUX - Travel to Giverny for an enchanting visit to artist Claude Monet's garden, inspiration for his famed series of water lily paintings and declared one of National Geographic's "top 10 most magnificent gardens in the world."
-Continue to the pretty port town of Honfleur for a CEO led walk and some free time in this historic harbour where the Seine River meets the English Channel.
+Continue to the pretty port town of Honfleur for a guided walk and some free time in this historic harbour where the Seine River meets the English Channel.
 This evening, arrive in Bayeux and enjoy a dinner at a local crêperie.

 DAY 3: BAYEUX - Delve into World War II history alongside a recognized war historian.
 Gain insights during a lecture on the Allied invasion of Normandy, and examine and handle wartime relics such as vintage weapons, uniforms, and maps at a local museum.
 Then board a transport vehicle and head to Secqueville-en-Bessin War Cemetery to learn about the significance of poppies—the ultimate emblem of military sacrifice.
 This afternoon, conjure scenes of the D-Day landing at notable Normandy sites including Omaha Beach, the cratered cliff-top at Pointe du Hoc, and the American cemetery and memorial.